 For the vertical banister posts, I went over the road with one of my labourers where there about 100 acres of dry bush.
 We found a small round log where weathering had taken all the sapwood off and left the hard deeply creviced heartwood.
 See the photograph above.
 People often comment on my use of big timber pegs but have also used big hidden nails to secure the steps.
 I then used one of the slabs as the banister rail, cut down with an electric saw and electric plane.

 … .
 Above the TV is an old painting I did in 1966 in my Art Class at Mullumbimby High School.
-Kevin Brereton, my Art Teacher was teaching us genre painting.
-This was how some past artists painted scenes of people in a work situation.
-Kevin was getting us to paint our own genre paintings.
-I was raised on a banana plantation amidst the steep slopes of rainforest and wet sclerophyll (gum) forest and occasional cliff outcrops.
-As I loved painting, I painted a scene of working in the bananas.
+Kevin Brereton, my Art Teacher was teaching us genre painting where artists paint scenes of people in a work situation.
+As I was raised on a banana plantation amidst the steep slopes of rainforest and wet sclerophyll (gum) forest and occasional cliff outcrops.
+I painted a scene of working in the bananas.
 I loved exploring the effect of sunlight shining differently through broad banana leaves and on the change of body forms and land slopes.
-Kevin liked my painting so much that he had it hung in a main stairwell of a new double storey building.
-All my fellow students could see it everyday.
+Kevin liked my painting so much that he had it hung in a main stairwell of a new double storey building where my fellow students could see it everyday.
 I left High School at the end of 1967.

 I was attending a 25 year reunion of my year in 1992.
 In attendance was a fellow student who was then the present Art Master at the school.
 I asked him as to what happened with my painting.
 He said that all old paintings like that were kept in storage.
 Did I want it?
 He then gave me back my painting from 1966.
 It now hangs in a prominent overhead position in our TV room.